 Paid or for-credit positions are often available for RPI PhD students and undergraduates (who have not yet graduated), to help with research.
 For summer 2017, one undergraduate position is currently available as noted below.
 For positions in fall or spring, undergraduates please apply at or just before the start of term.
 Undergraduates may also apply for summer funding at the very beginning of the spring term, or in the late fall, when it is possible to apply for special URP funding.
 The undergraduate positions do not require specific skills, and students from all majors are encouraged to apply.
 Some work may benefit from skills with programming in general or LiveCode specifically, so students with these skills are particularly encouraged to apply.

 The following forms can be used to apply for all positions.
 If only certain projects interest you, please say so on the first page.
 Use the appropriate one of the following forms: (1) undergraduate application form for jobs during summer, (2) undergraduate application form for jobs during fall/spring, or (3) PhD student application form for jobs during summer.

-Research opportunities for Summer 2016:
+Research opportunity for Summer 2017: